Explainer: Can we stop the spread of monkeypox? - ExBulletin

 AP writers Mike Stobbe of New York and Matthew Perrone of Washington contributed to this report.

-The Associated Press’ Health Sciences Division is supported by the Howard Hughes Medical Institute’s Science Education Division.
+Associated Health & Science Department is supported by Howard Hughes Medical Institute’s Department of Science Education.
 AP is solely responsible for all content.

 Sources